LloydCosta87/devops-23-24-JPE-1231838/CA1/README.md

    ```
    Pushes the commit to GitHub, setting `main` as the upstream branch.

-## Task 1: Managing the Master Branch
+## Task 1: Managing the Main Branch

-Using only the `master` branch, the following steps were undertaken:
+Using only the `main` branch, the following steps were undertaken:

 1. **Copy Tutorial Code:**
    ```bash